openshift/cluster-samples-operator/README.md

 The samples resource offers the following configuration fields:

 - ManagementState
--- Managed: the operator will update the samples as the configuration dictates -- Unmanaged: the operator will ignore updates to the samples resource object and any imagestreams or templates in the openshift namespace
+    - Managed: the operator will update the samples as the configuration dictates
+    - Unmanaged: the operator will ignore updates to the samples resource object and any imagestreams or templates in the openshift namespace
--- Removed: the operator will remove the set of managed imagestreams and templates in the openshift namespace.
+    - Removed: the operator will remove the set of managed imagestreams and templates in the openshift namespace.
 It will ignore new samples created by the cluster admin or any samples in the skipped lists.
 After the removals are complete, the operator will work like it is in the 'Unmanaged' state and ignore any watch events on the sample resources, imagestreams, or templates.
 There are some caveats around concurrent creates and removal (see Config behaviors section).
-- Samples Registry
--- Override the registry that images are imported from
+- Samples Registry: Override the registry that images are imported from
-- Architecture
--- Place holder to choose an architecture type.
-Currently only x86 is supported.
-- Skipped Imagestreams
+- Architecture:  The currently supported values are x86_64, amd64, arm64, ppc64le, s390x.
+This field was originally made an
+  array during the early, pre-release days of 4.x because the possibility of installing multiple archtiectures was being considered.
+However, that has never come to fruition, nor is it likely to come to fruition.
+Instead, the operator looks at Go's `runtime.GOARCH` package / variable at its initial startup to determine which architecture's set of sample imagestreams and templates to install.
+And you are not allowed to change it after that.
--- Imagestreams that are in the operator’s inventory, but that the cluster admin wants the operator to ignore / not manage
+- Skipped Imagestreams:  Imagestreams that are in the operator’s inventory, but that the cluster admin wants the operator to ignore / not manage
-- Skipped Templates
--- Templates that are in the operator’s inventory, but that the cluster admin wants the operator to ignore / not manage
+- Skipped Templates:  Templates that are in the operator’s inventory, but that the cluster admin wants the operator to ignore / not manage

 ## Config restrictions

-When we start supporting multiple architectures, the architecture list is not allowed to be changed while in the 'Managed' state.

-In order to change the architectures values, an administrator must:
-- Mark the ManagementState as 'Removed', saving the change.
-- In a subsequent change, change the architecture and change the ManagementState back to Managed.

-The operator will still process Secrets while in Removed state.
-You can create the secret either before switching to Removed, while in Removed state before switching to Managed state, or after switching to Managed state (though you'll see delays creating the samples until the secret event is processed if you create the secret after switching to Managed).
-This is done to help facilitate the changing of the registry, where the user chooses to remove all the samples before switching to insure a clean slate (removing before switching is not required).
+You cannot change the Architecture field at this time.

 ## Config behaviors

 - Neither deletion nor setting the ManagementState to Removed will be complete while imagestream imports are still in progress.
-Once progress has completed (either in success or in error), the delete/removed will commence.
+Once progress has completed (either in success or in error), then delete/remove will commence.
 Details on progress tracking can be found in the Conditions section.
 - imagestream/template watch events are ignored once deletion or removal has started
 - imagestream and templates watch events can come in before the initial samples resource object is created … the operator will detect and requeue the event